marcelglueck/BEpipeR/setup_guide.md

 1. Download the desired pipeline release from [here](https://github.com/marcelglueck/BEpipeR/releases).
 2. Unzip the downloaded and compressed pipeline files.
 3. Open the provided renv.lock file.
-If you do not see it, set up your operating system in a way that displays hidden file.
+If you do not see it, configure your operating system to display hidden files.
 4. At the very top of the file, the required R version is specified.
 If you do not have the required version of R installed ...
    1. Download the required version from [here](https://cran.r-project.org/).